 - 1. Completion of all required curriculum with a minimum cumulative GPA of 3.00; a grade of C- or lower will not count toward meeting graduation requirements - 2.
 Satisfactory completion of the Capstone course and project requirements.
-This may be completed in NURS 6423 & NURS 6523 or the extension course NURS 6623. - 3.
-A minimum residency of one year and at least 24 semester hours completed at Oklahoma Wesleyan University - 4.
-All graduation requirements completed in no more than five years after the date of the first MSN course taken at Oklahoma Wesleyan University - 5.
+This may be completed in NURS 6423 & NURS 6523 or the extension course NURS 6623\ - 3.
+A minimum residency of one year and at least 24 credit hours completed at OKWU - 4.
+All graduation requirements completed in no more than five years after the date of the first MSN course taken at OKWU - 5.
 Approval of the OKWU Faculty - 6.
 Payment of all tuition and fees